"Toyota chief apologizes for global recalls," read a headline in the Associated Press and everywhere in the US. [Feb. 5, 2010]

 The challenges your business faces today are different from even three years ago.
 Shouldn’t your response change, too?

-Past attendees can update their knowledge and get semi-private coaching through the annual QFD Green Belt® Update Course and QFD Black Belt® Update Course .
+Past attendees can continue to update their knowledge and get semi-private coaching through the QFD Green Belt® Update Course and QFD Black Belt® Update Course .